What is the response to the COVID-19?

 Do you offer scholarships for the MBA program?

 Yes, however scholarships are only offered in the One Year MBA program.
-Scholarships are limited and competitive and are determined by the UK MBA Admissions Committee based on the overall competitiveness of a candidate’s application.
+Scholarships are limited and competitive and are determined by the UK MBA Admissions Committee based on the overall competitiveness of a candidate’s application with emphasis on academic success, resume and graduate test scores.
+A competitive GMAT or GRE score must be on file for scholarship consideration.
 All applications received by the designated scholarship deadlines are automatically considered for the general scholarship award.
 Candidates who apply after the scholarship deadline will be considered (as funds are available).
 All scholarships will be based on information collected through the admissions application, so there is no separate scholarship application required.
+We do not publish our scholarship policy online, but our goal is to offer qualified and competitive candidates deserving scholarship awards based on the program's overall scholarship budget and as funds remain available.

 What is the application/scholarship deadlines?